UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Recommended IDs

 Users of DataCrate SHOULD use the following IDs where possible:
-*  For a DataCrate, a [schema:identifier] which SHOULD be a DOI URL.
+*  For a DataCrate, a [schema:identifier] property which SHOULD be a DOI URL.
 *  For People participating the research projects: ORCID identifiers.
 *  For organizations including funders, pending a global identifier scheme for use the homepage URL for research organizations.
 *  For items of type schema:Place: a geonames URI.
+*  For file formats, use Pronom URLs, for example http://www.nationalarchives.gov.uk/PRONOM/fmt/831.

 In the absence of the above, DataCrates SHOULD contain stable persistent URIs to identify all entities wherever possible.